-The cannabis regulatory ordinance adopted by Council is subject to the Planning and Zoning Code's ability to permit the cultivation, processing, manufacturing, testing, distribution, and the sale of cannabis and cannabis products pursuant to meeting specific requirements.
+The cannabis regulatory ordinance adopted by Council is subject to the Zoning Code's ability to permit the cultivation, processing, manufacturing, testing, distribution, and the sale of cannabis and cannabis products pursuant to meeting specific requirements.

-The Zoning districts specific to implementing the cannabis regulatory ordinance are the C-1 (Light Commercial), C-2 (Heavy Commercial), I (Industrial), and the IP (Industrial Park) Zones.
+The Zoning districts specific to implementing the proposed cannabis regulatory ordinance are the C-1 (Light Commercial), C-2 (Heavy Commercial), I (Industrial), and the IP (Industrial Park) Zones.
 Absent amending the Zoning Ordinance, cannabis related activities within the City would not be possible.
-As noted above, the Lions Town & Country Community Park would be excluded as a sensitive use.
+Therefore, Council amended the Zoning Ordinance.
+As noted above, the following zones would be affected by the proposed Project (areas within 600 feet of Lions Town & Country Community Park, proposed to be excluded as a sensitive use):